Do you know if you are registered to vote? Log on to www.checktheregister.ie to see if you’re registered to vote!

 This form is only to be used in the period of November 1st to 25th.

-You must fill out form RFA2, have it stamped by your local Garda, and sent to your local County Council before May 8th (Tuesday) 2018 to be included in the Supplement to the 2018/2019 Register of Electors.
+You must fill out form RFA2, have it stamped by your local Garda, and sent to your local County Council before October 9th (Tuesday) 2018 to be included in the Supplement to the 2018/2019 Register of Electors.
+This will allow you to vote in the Presidential election and the referendum on Blasphemy.

 This form is only to be used in a period when an election/referendum has been called and a person wishes to get on the register in order to be able to vote.